Subject area: Sustainable Development

 You will be able to engage with sustainability issues from a variety of disciplinary perspectives – focusing on the social science analyses that are crucial for sustainable development.
 There are also opportunities (but no obligation) to study science courses if you wish.

-Sustainable development refers to the challenges of reducing global inequity and improving wellbeing, while reducing threats to the Earth's systems from industrialised production and consumption.
+Sustainable development refers to the challenges of reducing global inequity and improving wellbeing, while reducing threats to Earth's systems from industrialised production and consumption.

 Our programme addresses these global issues primarily through multidisciplinary social science teaching, focusing on the social consequences of current patterns of development and opportunities for change.

 You will enrol on core-courses in Sustainable Development alongside core-courses in a chosen disciplinary subject.
 Alongside this, you will have access to a wide range of optional courses to complement and broaden your learning.
 There are options for students wishing to pursue scientific perspectives on sustainable development, but these are not compulsory.